What curiosities are there in Huesca?

 The mountain of Monte Perdido, in the southern part of the Pyrenees and it's 3,355 metres summit, make it the highest calcareous mountain range in Europe.

-Where to sleep in Huesca
+Where to stay in Huesca?

 One of the oldest parts of the city of Huesca is the in the very center of it, a part which has grown as t grew its population.
 The quarter of San Lorenzo is one of the main attractive areas, surrounded by the old city's walls.
 Nowadays, this is one of Huesca's busiest parts, with plenty of restaurants and bars where you can enjoy of the city both during the day, and at night.